 Want to share your reaction with friends?

 The district shares its boundaries with Myanmar in the east, the state of Manipur in the south, Kohima district in the west and Zunheboto and Tuensang districts in the north.
-Previously Phek was part of the Kohima district, and it is located 145 kilometres from the city of Kohima.
+Previously Phek was a part of the Kohima district, and it is located 145 kilometres from the city of Kohima.
 Phek means 'watch tower' and is derived from the word ‘Phekrekedze’.
 The main inhabitants of Phek are the Chakhesangs and Pochurys while the spoken language here is the Tenyidie and Nagamese.
 Interestingly, Chakhesangs is not the name of one tribe but a combination of three sub-tribes - Chokri, Khezha and Sang.

 Riverine Beauty, to behold a traveller's heart!